Thomas Gage: Early life

 During his early service years, he spent leisure time at White's Club, where he was a member, and occasionally travelled, going at least as far as Paris.
 He was a popular figure in the army and at the club, even though he neither liked alcohol nor gambled very much.
 His friendships spanned class and ability.
 Charles Lee once wrote to Gage, "I respected your understanding, lik'd your manners and perfectly ador'd the qualities of your heart."
 Gage also made some important political connections, forming relationships with important figures like Lord Barrington, the future Secretary at War, and Jeffery Amherst, a man roughly his age who rose to great heights in the French and Indian War.

 In 1750, Gage became engaged to a "lady of rank and fortune, whom he persuaded to yield her hand in an honourable way".
 The engagement was eventually broken, leaving Gage broken-hearted.
 In 1753, both Gage and his father stood for seats in Parliament.
-Both lost in the April 1754 election, even though his father had been a Member of Parliament for some years prior.
+Both lost in the April 1754 election even though his father had earlier been an MP for some years, having decided not to respond to the threats of voters only to vote for candidates who promised to give £1,500 towards road repairs.

 They both contested the results, but his father died soon after, and Gage withdrew his protest in early 1755, as his regiment was being sent to America following the outbreak of the French and Indian War.